blackmirag3/AlexToTheRescue/README.md

 End project for CG2111A by Group B04-4A (AY22/23 Sem 2)

 ## Project Description
-To build a robot with search and rescue capabilities and implement baremetal in our main code
+To build a robot with search and rescue capabilities and apply baremetal coding concepts in our main code

 Robot has the following functions:
 - Tele-operated using VNC via WIFI